St. Luke’s Episcopal Church in Brockport is gifted a new organ

 BROCKPORT, N.Y.
-(WROC) — This is St. Luke’s Episcopal Church in Brockport, and this is it’s new organ.
-Following essential renovations to the church, St. Luke’s thought it was time to replace the old organ.
+(WROC) — Following essential renovations to the St. Luke’s Episcopal Church in Brockport, church staff thought it was a good time to replace the old organ.

-“We were working with a sixty-year-old Allen organ, which was on it’s last legs,” said Lynda Krens, a parishioner at St. Luke’s, and who volunteered to help play for us.
-“It was probably was on its last legs for the last twenty years.”
+“We were working with a 60-year-old Allen organ, which was on its last legs,” said Lynda Krens, a parishioner at St. Luke’s, and who volunteered to help play for us.
+“It was probably on its last legs for the last 20 years.”

 This “new” organ was built in 1985 by Parsons Pipe Organ Builders in Penfield.
-It’s the second organ they built from scratch.
-It’s Opus II.
+It’s the second organ they built from scratch and it’s called Opus II.
 The organ was originally built for a church in Houston that closed.
 Parsons bought the organ back.
 It stayed there until an anonymous benefactor bought it and gave it to the church.

 Parsons measured the space, tested the acoustics, and found that the cozy fit was perfect.